Alberto Moravia: Gli indifferenti and Fascist ostracism

 Gli indifferenti was published at his own expense, costing 5,000 Italian lira.
 Literary critics described the novel as a noteworthy example of contemporary Italian narrative fiction.
 The next year, Moravia started collaborating with the newspaper La Stampa, then edited by author Curzio Malaparte.
 In 1933, together with Mario Pannunzio, he founded the literary review magazines Caratteri (Characters) and Oggi (Today) and started writing for the newspaper Gazzetta del Popolo.
 The years leading to World War II were difficult for Moravia as an author; the Fascist regime prohibited reviews of Le ambizioni sbagliate (1935), seized his novel La mascherata (Masquerade, 1941) and banned Agostino (Two Adolescents, 1941).
-In 1935 he traveled to the United States to give a lecture series on Italian literature.
+In 1935 he travelled to the United States to give a lecture series on Italian literature.
 L'imbroglio (The Cheat) was published by Bompiani in 1937.
 To avoid Fascist censorship, Moravia wrote mainly in the surrealist and allegoric styles; among the works is Il sogno del pigro (The Dream of the Lazy).
 The Fascist seizure of the second edition of La mascherata in 1941, forced him to write under a pseudonym.
 That same year, he married the novelist Elsa Morante, whom he had met in 1936.
 They lived in Capri, where he wrote Agostino.
-After the Armistice of September 8, 1943, Moravia and Morante took refuge in Fondi, on the border of province of Frosinone, a region to which fascism had arbitrarily imposed the name "ciociaria"; the experience inspired La ciociara (The ciociara Woman, 1957).
+After the Armistice of 8 September 1943, Moravia and Morante took refuge in Fondi, on the border of province of Frosinone, a region to which fascism had arbitrarily imposed the name "ciociaria"; the experience inspired La ciociara (1957) (Two Woman, 1958).

 Return to Rome and national popularity

 In May 1944, after the liberation of Rome, Alberto Moravia returned.
 He began collaborating with Corrado Alvaro, writing for important newspapers such as Il Mondo and Il Corriere della Sera, the latter publishing his writing until his death.
-After the war, his popularity steadily increased, with works such as La Romana (The Woman of Rome, 1947), La Disubbidienza (Disobedience, 1948), L'Amore Coniugale e altri racconti (Conjugal Love and other stories, 1949) and Il Conformista (The Conformist, 1951).
+After the war, his popularity steadily increased, with works such as La Romana (The Woman of Rome, 1947), La Disubbidienza (Disobedience, 1948), L'amore coniugale e altri racconti (Conjugal Love and other stories, 1949) and Il conformista (The Conformist, 1951).
 In 1952 he won the Premio Strega for I Racconti and his novels began to be translated abroad and La Provinciale was adapted to film by Mario Soldati; in 1954 Luigi Zampa directed La Romana and in 1955 Gianni Franciolini directed I Racconti Romani (The Roman Stories, 1954) a short collection that won the Marzotto Award.
 In 1953, Moravia founded the literary magazine Nuovi Argomenti (New Arguments), which featured Pier Paolo Pasolini among its editors.
 In the 1950s, he wrote prefaces to works such as Belli's 100 Sonnets, Brancati's Paolo il Caldo and Stendhal's Roman Walks.
 From 1957, he also reviewed and criticised cinema for the weekly magazines L'Europeo and L'Espresso.
 His criticism is collected in the volume Al Cinema (At the Cinema, 1975).